goosetea04/gustisuperstore/README.md

           	- To ensure multiple hosts can access the project, add `"*"` to `ALLOWED_HOSTS` in `settings.py` to deploy

-   		-I also added a `.gitignore` file to ensure that the deployment is smooth.
+   		- I also added a `.gitignore` file to ensure that the deployment is smooth.

+   2. We Created an app in the root directory named main by running the command `python manage.py startapp main`

+   3. We then register the main app into the project by finding settings `settings.py` in gustisuperstore directory then finding `INSTALLED_APPS` and adding `main` to the code